cortexrd/Knack-Toolkit-Library/README.md

 **\_uvx=str1, str2**: Unique Values Exceptions.
 Used when we need unique values, but with a few specific exceptions.
 See instructions in the [Advanced Keywords Setup](#advanced-keywords-setup).

+**\_cfv=[params1], [params2]**: Colorize Field by Value.
+See \_cfv in fields description for all details.

 **\_km:** Triggers the Kiosk mode for that page.
 This only applies for any role other than Developer.
-For the accounts having the Developer role, it is possible to switch back and forth between the Normal and Kiosk modes by doing a Ctrl+Click on the version info bar.
+For the accounts having the Developer role, it is possible to switch back and forth between the Normal and Kiosk modes by clicking on the version info bar, provided that it is accessible.

 **\_kr**: Kiosk add Refresh button.
 For Kiosk mode only, when there’s no keyboard/mouse.
 When this keyword is used, any menu on the page will be moved next to it to save space.